 - Generate qualified leads at your events

-It benefits you as hybrid event organizer to find ways to engage sponsors and maximize their successes in both live attendance and virtual spaces.
+It benefits you as an hybrid event organizer to find ways to engage your sponsors and maximize their successes in both live attendance and virtual spaces.
 You can’t just leave it to sponsors to find their feet, set out their stalls (either literally or virtually) and capture leads.

 Fortunately, there are now platforms with functionality that reduce the hit and miss nature of these encounters, as well as providing value to both sponsors and attendees alike.
 There are a number of key techniques you can employ, both at the physical event and online, to bring these two vital parties together in mutually beneficial ways: